mmschlk/shapiq/README.md

 # SHAP-IQ: SHAP Interaction Quantification
 > An interaction may speak more than a thousand main effects.

-SHAP Interaction Quantification (short SHAP-IQ) is an **XAI framework** extending on the well-known [`shap`](https://github.com/shap/shap) explanations by introducing interactions to the equation.
-Shapley interactions extend on indivdual Shapley values by quantifying the **synergy** effect between machine learning entities such as features, data points, or weak learners in ensemble models.
+Shapley Interaction Quantification (`shapiq`) is a Python package for (1) approximating any-order Shapley interactions, (2) benchmarking game-theoretical algorithms for machine learning, (3) explaining feature interactions of model predictions. `shapiq` extends the well-known [shap](https://github.com/shap/shap) package for both researchers working on game theory in machine learning, as well as the end-users explaining models.
+SHAP-IQ extends indivdual Shapley values by quantifying the **synergy** effect between entities (aka **players** in the jargon of game theory) like explanatory features, data points, or weak learners in ensemble models.
+Synergies between players give a more comprehensive view of machine learning models.
-Synergies between these entities (also called players in game theory jargon) allows for a more intricate evaluation of your **black-box** models!

 # 🛠️ Install
 `shapiq` is intended to work with **Python 3.9 and above**.
 Installation can be done via `pip`: